uw-ictd/colte/webservices/README.md

 - Clone this repo
 - `npm install` to install the dependencies
 - Make sure you have a local copy of the database
 - Create .env file which stores the environment variables.
-Please includes the following:
+Please include the following:
 ```
 DB_HOST=
 DB_USER=